 In other words not only does an imbalance of intestinal flora affect our physical health, but it can also contribute to anxiety and depression.
 Taking steps to boost beneficial bacteria in the gut is a great way of supporting your physical and mental health and an innovative way to treat anxiety and depression.

-A healthy gut flora is harder to maintain than it used to be.
-The triple threat of broad-spectrum antibiotics, food pasteurisation and a modern diet with a reliance on processed foods, has taken a significant toll.
+Healthy gut flora is harder to maintain than it used to be.
+The triple threat of broad-spectrum antibiotics, food pasteurization, and a modern diet with a reliance on processed foods has taken a significant toll.
 The human microbe community has changed more in the past 100 years than in the previous 10,000 years.
 Could this be adding to the stress and anxiety that is a modern epidemic?
 The studies seem to suggest it could.

 So when it comes to maintaining a healthy intestinal flora, it’s important to be proactive and take specific steps to combat a lifetime of exposure to antibiotics (both in foods and medicine) as well as exposure to the kinds of processed foods that deplete healthy bacteria.